 Our children also learn conversational skills & functional literacy in Indian languages such as Hindi and Kannada.

-Numeracy focuses on problem solving, basic mathematics of number operations, measurement, patterns, statistics and geometry, all of which are concrete and activity based learning.
-This is supplemented by an online math application, which gives children the opportunity to practice and accelerate their learning through level based lessons and activities.
+Numeracy focuses on problem solving, basic mathematics of number operations, measurement, patterns, statistics and geometry, all of which are concrete and activity based.
+This is further supplemented by an online math application, which gives children the opportunity to practice and accelerate their learning through level based lessons and activities.
 Further engagement with math is offered via tactile materials & models, board & online games and real life activities that help lay the foundations of mathematical thinking in our children at this stage of learning.

 Personal Effectiveness Focus: